 In organizations of all types, in every imaginable industry and vertical, sales enablement processes are used to help sales and customer-facing teams improve customer interactions and add value to every customer touchpoint with the business.

-Empowering What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. this way – also known as customer enablement – is a constantly evolving discipline that lies at the intersection of sales and customer support.
+Empowering customer success this way – also known as customer enablement – is a constantly evolving discipline that lies at the intersection of sales and customer support.

 However, it also requires great user onboarding, intuitive product design, and the smart use of metrics to bring about meaningful results for both you and your customers.
 Here, I’ll talk in more detail about everything you need to know about sales enablement and customer success.

 First, let’s start with sales enablement and take it from there.